JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

  f) Food changes
 ------------------------------------------------------------

-For every existing food item, there are now three variations, classified as Terrible, Bad and Good.
+Food is generally classified as Terrible, Bad and Good.
 With decreasing quality, the food is less nutritious.
 If the respective option is enabled, eating bad or terrible food will temporarily increase the hunger rate.
 More details can be found here: https://spreadsheets.google.com/spreadsheet/ccc?key=0AoiEH8ar3jtxdGlzdnVDY3lGUEV5RWhNdXhzRHJBT0E&hl=en_US